scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAKS.md

-# Deploy Scalar DL Ledger on AKS (Azure Kubernetes Service)
+# Deploy ScalarDL Ledger on AKS (Azure Kubernetes Service)

-Scalar DL is scalable and practical Byzantine fault detection middleware for transactional database systems, which achieves correctness, scalability, and database agnosticism.
+ScalarDL is scalable and practical Byzantine fault detection middleware for transactional database systems, which achieves correctness, scalability, and database agnosticism.

-Scalar DL is composed of [Ledger](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started.md), [Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md), and [Client SDK](https://github.com/scalar-labs/scalardl/tree/master/docs#client-sdks).
-Scalar DL Ledger manages application data in its own unique way using hash-chain and digital signature.
-Scalar DL Auditor is an optional component and manages a copy of Ledger data without depending on Ledger to identify the discrepancy between Ledger and Auditor data.
+ScalarDL is composed of [Ledger](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started.md), [Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md), and [Client SDK](https://github.com/scalar-labs/scalardl/tree/master/docs#client-sdks).
+ScalarDL Ledger manages application data in its own unique way using hash-chain and digital signature.
+ScalarDL Auditor is an optional component and manages a copy of Ledger data without depending on Ledger to identify the discrepancy between Ledger and Auditor data.
 The Client SDK is a set of user-facing programs to interact with Ledger and Auditor.

-We can deploy **Scalar DL Ledger** on any Kubernetes services.
-This document explains how to deploy **Scalar DL Ledger** on AKS.
+We can deploy **ScalarDL Ledger** on any Kubernetes services.
+This document explains how to deploy **ScalarDL Ledger** on AKS.

 ## What we create